Who We Are

 Ingrid Matias-Chungata, Board Chair, Executive Director at Nuestros Niños Child Development School

-Dr. Frances Lucerna, Co-Founder
+Dr. Frances Lucerna, Emeritus Board Member

 Susana Chávez Hersh, Member, Deputy ACCO at NYC Department of Parks & Recreation